Menu

 Cons

-The internal battery makes it a bit heavier than other options.
+The internal battery made it a bit heavier in the hand than other options.

 BaBylissPRO Nano Titanium Ionic Hair Straightener